-The Glycoprotein IIb/IIIa infusion must have been started by the hospital staff prior to an inter-hospital transfer.
-IV Glycoprotein IIb/IIIa transports may NOT be started by the prehospital provider in the prehospital setting.
+The Glycoprotein Ilb/Illa infusion must have been started by the hospital staff prior to an inter-hospital transfer.
+IV Glycoprotein Ilb/Illa transports may NOT be started by the prehospital provider in the prehospital setting.

-- a) Patients who are clinically unstable, including but not limited to unstable vital signs and blood pressure, current arrhythmia, and active chest pain - b) Pediatric patients
+- a) Patients who are clinically unstable, including but not limited to unstable vital signs and blood pressure, or current arrhythmia. - b) Pediatric patients